Survey of sexual misconduct

 - test an approach to capturing prevalence data at a national level.

-If the 2025 pilot data is of good quality, we expect to publish it at aggregate and sector level.
-Additionally, and where it’s possible to protect students’ anonymity, we plan to share with institutions their own 2025 pilot data so that it can support any local initiatives on this important issue.
+Where data quality is sufficient and student anonymity can be assured, we plan to share with providers their own 2025 SMS pilot data so that it can support any local initiatives on this important issue.
+This data will be aggregated to ensure student anonymity.

 Contact us